Handling uploading and downloading files are very common jobs in most of the web applications. Spring Boot provides the MultipartFile

 and annotate it with @ConfigurationProperties

-to automatically bind the properties defined in application.properties
+to automatically bind the properties declared in the application.properties

 file.